ankit142/CodePolish/README.md

 }console.log(greet('Ankit Guria'));
 ```

+Some dependencies maybe required, like:

+`npm install yaml`

+As the package also supports .yaml files.
 Now just head to the directory of this file and run this command on the console:

 `node -e "require('codepolish').beautifyJS('sample.js')"`